svgforce/svgforce/README.md

 SVG Force is publicly available in **beta** and actively developed.

-Payments and subscription features are being integrated.

-Vue and Svelte support are planned.
+Subscription and payment infrastructure is currently being finalized.

 ---